wdi-sg/gitbook-2018/README.md

 0. __Have Fun__ Have the best 3 months of your life :)

 ### Scrum
 We're going to learn about Agile development in the course but it's never to early to start implementing best practices.
-One such practice we follow is called Scrum or Standups, it's a quick fire meeting format that we conduct in the mornings.
+One such practice we follow is called Scrum or Stand-Ups, it's a quick fire meeting format that we conduct in the mornings.

 Every morning at exactly 9.00 (__so be here before then__), we'll cluster together into three small groups - _scrums work best with small numbers of people_.
 A member of the instructional team will chair each group.
 Each person in a group will have exactly __2 minutes__ to tell the group:
 0. what they achieved yesterday after class